 It was only a few years ago that backpackers would never have considered visiting Stewart Island.
-Now, Stewart Island (Rakiura in Maori) is fast becoming a must-see destination in New Zealand.
+Now, Stewart Island (Rakiura in Maori) is fast becoming a must-see destination in New Zealand for all kinds of visitors.
 Located at the very end of New Zealand's South Island, and often called New Zealand's third island, you really do have a bit of a travel to get there.
 But if you love nature you'll find plenty of things to do on Stewart Island!
 And the journey getting here may be long but it's New Zealand, so there's plenty to see along the way and the end result is well worth the mileage.

 85% of this Island is Rakiura National Park which should immediately tell you that there is something pretty spectacular to see.
 In short, Stewart Island may only be an hour's ferry ride away, but once you are on the Island you will feel like you have landed somewhere in the middle of the ocean and secretly hope you never get found.